Moviri/recline-extensions-moviri/README.md

 1) include it as usual in your bower.json file

-2) in your main index.html you must include in the `<head>` section a `<meta>` line that tells where to find some vendor files that are in recline-extensions-movir hierarchy and must be made visible to your container application.
-This line should be something like this:     `<meta name="reclineVendorPath" content="../bower_components/recline-extensions-moviri/app/scripts/">`
-In other words, the relative path must point to the directory containing "vendor" folder inside recline-moviri-extensions

-3) in the same `<head>` section you should also include, possibly at the end of the section a line that loads dependencies.js file.
-Something like this:
-`<script src="../bower_components/recline-extensions-moviri/app/scripts/dependencies.js"></script>`

-4) instead of calling the main.js as usual, you should wrap it in a requireJS "define", possibly just after the end of the `<head>` section.
-Something like this:
-`<script>
+2) put the following line in your main.js file, just before your "require.config":

 require(['../bower_components/recline-extensions-moviri/app/scripts/main']);

-</script>`
+Adjust the paths if necessary

+3) Add REM variable to your paths in your "require.config" block.
+It shpuld point to folder holding file "main.js" from "recline-extensions-moviri" library.
+And MUST have a prefix './' before the actual path (this is VERY IMPORTANT!
+It will not work without this prefix).
+In our case, the final variable declaration will be:

+'REM' : './../bower_components/recline-extensions-moviri/app/scripts'

-5) include in your main.scss file (or whatever file you use to load CSS styles) the files listed in file styles/bower_components.css if you need to use them.
+4) include in your main.scss file (or whatever file you use to load CSS styles) the files listed in file styles/bower_components.css if you need to use them.
 Currently there are only two files for slickgrid and rickshaw.
 So, if you plan to use slickgrid, copy the relavant line:
 `@import '../bower_components/slickgrid-moviri/slick.grid.css';`
 (and correct path if necessary) to your main style file.